kgateway-dev/kgateway/docs/content/operations/upgrading/canary.md

    {{< /tab >}}
    {{< /tabs >}}

 3. Apply the CRDs for the canary version to your cluster.
 The Gloo Edge CRDs are designed to be backward compatible, so the new CRDs should not impact the performance of your existing installation.
-However, if after evaluating the canary installation you decide to continue to use the existing installation, you can easily remove any added CRDs by referring to the listed changes to CRD names and running `kubectl delete crd <CRD>`.
-Then, to re-apply previous versions of CRDs, you can run `helm pull gloo/gloo --version <previous_version> --untar` and `kubectl apply -f gloo/crds`.
+For more information, see the list of [CRD changes]({{% versioned_link_path fromRoot="/operations/upgrading/faq/#crd" %}}) for {{< readfile file="static/content/version_geoss_latest_minor.md" markdown="true">}}.
    {{< tabs >}}
    {{< tab name="Open Source" >}}
    ```sh